rodg/nier-wiki-backup/tech/general.md

 The only way to skip the cutscene in that case is with holding B / Circle.

 # Dialogue
+Most Categories have a large amount of timesave that is all about avoiding, canceling or getting around dialogue that would slow down progression, or at least get through it quickly.
+Therefor there is a lot of ways of dealing with different kinds of dialogue.
 ### Mashing
+Mashing buttons fast to get through text boxes is pretty obvious, but there are some specifics about text in Automata.
+**Text boxes** have **two stages** for each line:
+1. the **Printing Stage** (the line is being printed to the text box one character at a time)
+2. the **Completed Stage** (the full line is finished printing)

+For this reason each line requires two inputs to be skiped: the first to skip the Printing Stage and complete the line and the second to skip said line.
+However there is a short **delay after a button is pressed** until that same button is accepted to advance dialogue again.
+To get around this pressing a different dialogue advancing button will work and get rid of the delay for the first input.
+Another property of most text boxes (except for novels) is that they only accept **one input at a time**.

+This makes mashing **A and B** or **X and Circle** in an **alternating** pattern that fastest way of getting through text.

+Finally the **declining option** for all choice dialogue gets **automatically selected** by pressing B or Circle, while the confirming option has not such shortcut.
+Because of that each time an option needs to be declined a normal mashing pattern will do so automatically.
 ### (Partner) Dialogue Cancels
 ### Pod Pats & God Pat
 ### Dialogue Shortcut buffering